hoe.js is a lightweight javascript library designed to streamline the creation of user interface in HTML/javascript.

 var MyType = hoe.Type(function(){/*...*/});

-jQuery.proxy() to be used in the current object scope.
+Similar to jQuery.proxy() to be used in the current object scope.

 var MyStuff = hoe.Type(function(){